 International ticket purchases can be handled by calling 1-877-569-7767.

 The Balloon Fiesta has teamed up with the Rail Runner.
 Ride the train to the Los Ranchos/Journal Center Station.
 The Fiesta Express Park & Ride bus will pick you up and bring you to Balloon Fiesta Park.
 This service is available on weekends only.
 All tickets must be purchased in advance.
-Click to purchase the Rail Runner/ Balloon Fiesta combo ticket.
+Purchase the Rail Runner/ Balloon Fiesta combo ticket online.

 Biking is an Option!